joereddington/paperwriting/grouppaperwriting.md

 * People remove your great ideas.

 ---

+# First draft reviewer

+* Assume, with this process that your first draft will be 25% too long.
+Don't optimise too soon, the reviewer will help with this.

+---
 # Veto Reviewer

 * If you are one, you should drive the paper.